gopalpenny/aquiferXgame/README.md

 More than one game can be evaluated at a time, including for confined an unconfined aquifers and a range of socioeconomic and geophysical parameters.

-## Vignette
+## More information

-For more details, see the full vignette on [github.io](https://gopalpenny.github.io/genevoisgame/genevoisgame-vignette.html)
+The package website can be found on [github.io](https://gopalpenny.github.io/genevoisgame/index.html)